New fill/finish partnership with BioConnection provides end-to-end drug product development under 1 contract! Read the press release

 Boosting Yield: Upgrading from Thermo SUB to Cytiva XDR

-Bioreactor Process Transfer: Mastering the Challenges of Upstream Bioprocess Scale-Up and Parameter Control for antibody drug product.
+Bioreactor Process Transfer: Mastering the Challenges of Upstream Bioprocess Scale-Up and Parameter Control for Antibody Drug Product.

 production_site_071